How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners can harm pipes and even the environment.
+- Chemical drain cleaners can damage pipes and the surrounding environment.

 Method 1 Method 1: Bake Soda and Vinegar

-Step 1.
-Gather Your Materials
+Step 1: Gather Your Equipment

-To begin, gather the following items:
+To start to begin, collect the following items:

 - Baking soda